jamesye0003-blip/CS506-Final-Project/README.md

 This project aims to build a machine learning pipeline to classify 10+ categories of urban environmental sounds, such as traffic noise, sirens, birdsong, and construction noise, enabling smart-city monitoring and analysis of acoustic environments.

+The midterm presentation has been uploaded to YouTube.
+The link is [CS506 Midterm Presentation by Yuwei's team](https://youtu.be/urkMUZ9gzAA).

 ### Goals

 **Accurate Sound Recognition**: Build a model that can label environmental sounds with high accuracy.